 What Is Enterprise Value?

-Enterprise Value Formula:
+Enterprise Value Formula

 Components of Enterprise Value Calculation:

-Market Capitalization: The total value of a public company’s outstanding common shares (Current Share Price × Outstanding Shares).
+- Market Capitalization: The total value of a public company’s outstanding common shares (Current Share Price × Outstanding Shares).

-Total Debt: Includes both short-term and long-term interest-bearing liabilities, such as loans, bonds, leases and other outstanding debt elements.
+- Total Debt: Includes both short-term and long-term interest-bearing liabilities, such as loans, bonds, leases and other outstanding debt elements.

-Preferred Equity: Represents preferred shares that pay fixed dividends and have priority over common stock in liquidation.
+- Preferred Equity: Represents preferred shares that pay fixed dividends and have priority over common stock in liquidation.

-Minority Interest: The portion of subsidiaries not owned by the parent company but included in consolidated financials.
+- Minority Interest: The portion of subsidiaries not owned by the parent company but included in consolidated financials.

-Cash and Cash Equivalents: Highly liquid assets like cash reserves, bank deposits, and short-term investments, subtracted because they reduce the net cost to acquire the business.
+- Cash and Cash Equivalents: Highly liquid assets like cash reserves, bank deposits, and short-term investments, subtracted because they reduce the net cost to acquire the business.

 Why Enterprise Value Matters

-✅ More Comprehensive Than Market Cap
+✅ More Comprehensive Than Market Capitalisation

 While market capitalization reflects only the value of a company’s equity, it overlooks crucial elements like debt and cash reserves.
 Enterprise Value delivers a fuller picture by accounting for all sources of capital, making it especially useful for analyzing companies with significant leverage or large cash holdings.

-✅ Enables Better Comparisons Across Companies
+✅ Improves Comparability Across Companies

 EV levels the playing field when comparing companies with different capital structures.
-Two companies might have similar market caps, but if one is heavily indebted and the other is debt-free, their Enterprise Values — and investment risk profiles — will differ significantly.
+Two companies might have similar market caps, but if one is heavily indebted and the other is debt-free, their Enterprise Values and investment risk profiles will differ significantly.

 ✅ Foundation for Key Valuation Multiples